italia/dati-ontopia-virtuoso/README.md

 > Insert here informations about files and folders structure, branch model adopted and release policy.

-## How to build and test pdnd-ontopia-virtuoso
+## How to build and test OntoPiA Virtuoso

 The project relies on Docker.
 To build the containers type the following command in the terminal having the root of the project as base folder: